 10 Content Curation Tools You Really Should Use

 We enter our online workplaces for different reasons and with varying skill sets, but every blogger, marketer and website builder has to figure out what techniques will bring in business.
-Content curation tools help you to engage, understand and cater to the people you want knocking on your virtual door.
-When used properly, the following tools save you billions of hours otherwise spent sifting, sorting and potentially going insane.
+When crafting and implementing content marketing campaigns, it becomes quickly apparent that it can be easy to get lost in the sandbox that is the internet.

 10 Super Useful Content Curation Tools

 You know what people love?
 Lists.
 You know why people love them?
 There are five main reasons…. jk.
 But seriously, people are obsessed with lists.

 It doesn’t matter why the general public is infatuated with easy-to-read, numeric rankings.
 You just need to accept that as truth and let Listly lead the way.
 The function here allows you to sort relevant information into lists on your site, then gives users the opportunity to vote content up or down.
-Since your goal is to engage an audience, a tool that allows for active engagement makes a lot of sense.
+Since your goal with your content writing is to engage an audience, a curation tool that allows for active engagement makes a lot of sense.

 Amateurs and professionals alike use Scoop.it because it curates lighting fast and filters like a champion.
 While a lot of content curation tools do a fine job of pulling information, you need information and articles based on relevant keywords.
 So how do you use Scoop.it?
 Scoop.it finds popular and trending material based on choice words and phrases, giving you necessary control as you curate.

 Automation options also make Scoop.it effective and easy to use.
 If the app is already finding posts for you, why stop it from automatically sending those articles where they need to go?